deadlydog/Blazor.Issue.CssIsolation/ReadMe.md

 ```

 In the [wwwroot/css/site.css](/src/Blazor.Issue.CssIsolation/wwwroot/css/site.css) file I have the same CSS, but commented out.
-If I uncomment it, it applies the rules the Radzen DataList as expected:
+If I uncomment it, it applies the rules to the Radzen DataList as expected:

 ```css
 /* When these rules below are applied in this file, they work fine.
 They do not work when defined in an Isolated CSS file though. */